erizov/Professor/semester_7/lecture_44_quantum_computing/shor_algorithm/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Shor Algorithm is used in production systems
+- **Enterprise Applications**: Shor AlgoTechniqueused in production systems
 - **Performance Optimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Shor AlgorithTechniquebest solution for all problems" ✓ **CORRECT**: Shor Algorithm has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Shor AlgorithTechniquebest solution for all problems" ✓ **CORRECT**: Shor Algorithm has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "Shor AlgorithApproachcomplex to understand" ✓ **CORRECT**: Shor Algorithm can be understood by breaking it down into smaller steps
+❌ **WRONG**: "Shor AlgorithApproachcomplex to understand" ✓ **CORRECT**: Shor AlgoApproach be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis algorithmtechniqueis implemented in various frameworks and technologies.